tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - here, they report that patients with low melanoma neoantigen burdens who did respond to ICIs had tumors with higher expression of pigmentation-related genes
  - **expansion of peripheral CD8<sup>+</sup> T cell populations specific for melanocyte antigens observed only in patients who responded to anti-PD-1 therapy, so ICI can promote breakdown of tolerance towards tumor-lineage self-antigens**
  - **mouse model of poorly immunogenic melanomas: skew epitope recognition toward wild type melanocyte antigens associated with improved anti-PD-1 efficacy (can introduce neoantigens with UVB radiation mutagenesis), and got long term protection against engrafted melanomas not sharing neoantigens**
-# Evaluating T-cell cross-reactivity between tumors and immune-related adverse events with TCR sequencing: pitfalls in interpretations of functional relevance
+# Evaluating T cell cross-reactivity between tumors and immune-related adverse events with TCR sequencing: pitfalls in interpretations of functional relevance
 ## Abstract
  - shared T cell clones between tumor and irAE evidence for crossreactivity **(or shared antigens)** underlying irAEs
 ## Introduction